szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ```

 #### Updating to the latest version
 Simple updating _should_ work as `conda update samtools`.
-Life is hard, i.e. it is not working as expected, my guess is
+Life is hard, for samtools it is not working as expected,
-because the difference between samtools 1.3.1 and 1.11 (the latest) is too large:
+my guess because the difference between samtools 1.3.1 and 1.11 (the latest) is too large:
 ```
 (test) $ conda update samtools
 Collecting package metadata (current_repodata.json): done